ytabuchi/XamarinNativeNetStandardTemplate/README.md

 If Xamarin.Forms will be updated, you can just change the version numbers of each `MyTemplate.vstemplate` files

 There are some macros in the template files.
-Please see [MSDN document](https://msdn.microsoft.com/ja-jp/library/eehb4faa.aspx) for each meaning.
+Please see [Microsoft document](https://docs.microsoft.com/ja-jp/visualstudio/ide/template-parameters) for each meaning.